radumg/AEC-hackathon-Dynamo-Workshop/03-ZeroTouch/00-Introduction.md

 - `public` **methods** will appear as action nodes, identified with a red `⚡` icon
 - `public` **properties** will appear as query nodes, identified with a blue `?` icon

+## Why should I even bother?

-By writing your own ZTN you will benefit from
+Although it might seem daunting at first in particular if you've never coded in C# or used Visual Studio, by writing your own ZTN you will benefit from:

 - The .NET framework
 - A solid IDE (Integrated Development Environment)
 - Debugging tools